 I love getting the right person’s foot through the right door.
 When my clients get offered roles – or start their own business – the only credit I can genuinely take is whatever the client chooses to give me.
 But I do allow myself to get rather excited for them.

 Who I work with

-If people are managing their career choices well enough at the moment, they can bookmark this page for future reference, just in case.
+If you are managing your career well enough at the moment, that’s brilliant.
+Why not bookmark this page in case you have a future career crossroads?

-However, if you are ready to re-shape your future, why not Schedule Appointment for a complimentary 20 minute conversation and tell me about your situation?
+However, if you are ready to take action and shape your future, why not Schedule an Appointment for a complimentary conversation and tell me about your situation?
 We all need guidance and genuine support at some time or another.
-Read some client stories here.